-- 1. Race is a controversial issue.
-In many cases, even bringing up the topic of race and ethnicity is enough to create an uncomfortable silence. - Most people in the United States identify themselves according to racial groups.
-The U.S. Bureau if the Census classifies individuals according to seven broad racial categories.: American Indian and Alaskan Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, Some Other Race, White, and Two or More Races. - a.
-An ethnicity distinction is also made between native English speakers and Hispanics: Hispanics can be of any race. - b.
-We define race in this book as the biological heritage people use to identify themselves; ethnicity is the additional set of cultural characteristics that often overlap with race. - 3.
+- 1. Race is a controversial issue. - a.
+We define race as the biological heritage people use to identify themselves; ethnicity is the additional set of cultural characteristics that often overlaps with race. - Most people in the United States identify themselves according to racial groups.
+The U.S. Bureau of the Census classifies individuals according to seven broad racial categories: American Indian and Alaskan Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, Some Other Race, White, and Two or More Races. - a.
+An ethnicity distinction is also made between native English speakers and Hispanics: Hispanics can be of any race. - 3.
 Race and ethnicity have been studied as they relate to employment outcomes such as hiring decisions, performance evaluations, pay, and workplace discrimination.
 We can summarize a few points. - a.
 In employment settings, individuals tend to slightly favor colleagues of their own race in performance evaluations, promotion decisions, and pay raises, although such differences are not found consistently, especially when highly structured methods of decision making are employed. - b.
 Substantial racial differences exist in attitudes toward affirmative action, with African Americans approving of such programs to a greater degree than Whites. - c.
 African Americans generally fare worse than Whites in employment decisions. - d.
 Employers' major concerns about using mental-ability tests for selection, promotion, training, and similar employment decisions is that these tests may have an unnecessary negative impact on racial and ethnic groups, discriminating against employees whom they consider qualified. - 4.
 Does racial and ethnic discrimination lead to negative workplace outcomes? - 5.
 The evidence isn't entirely clear.
-Considerable evidence suggests that diversity tends to interfere with group cohesion and decision-making, at least in the early stages of group formation. - 6.
-On the other hand, some research suggests that having a positive climate for diversity overall can lead to increased sales. - 7.
-For many employers, diversity is a value imperative they believe they must increase the diversity of their workforce for legal or ethical reasons.
+Considerable evidence suggests that diversity tends to interfere with group cohesion and decision making, at least in the early stages of group formation.

+- 6. On the other hand, some research suggests that having a positive climate for diversity overall can lead to increased sales. - 7.
+Evidence suggests that some people find interacting with other racial groups uncomfortable unless there are clear behavioral scripts to guide their behavior, so creating diverse work groups focused on mutual goals could be helpful, along with developing a positive diversity climate.